 - One column bar represents one row from the given dataset.

-- They represent discrete dataset wherein one column represents one individual entry (row) in the dataset.
+- They represent a discrete dataset wherein one column represents one individual entry (row) in the dataset.

 This has been a guide to Stacked Column Chart in Excel.
-Here we discuss its uses and how to create Stacked Column graph along with Excel example and downloadable templates.
+Here we discuss its uses and how to create a Stacked Column graph along with Excel examples and downloadable templates.
 You may also look at these useful functions in excel –